Guest Getter

 A no-show.
 A line cook calls in sick.
 The freezer makes a noise.
 Someone leaves a 2-star review because the music was too loud.

-Every one of those good ideas quietly died on the vine.
+The good ideas tend to die on the vine.

 Six out of ten first-time guests never come back.
 Even if they had a great time.